 - A valid government-issued photo ID

 - Some materials may require a reference letter specifically addressed to the Gilder Lehrman Collection from a source qualified to evaluate the applicant’s use of rare materials.
-The Special Collections Librarian will contact you in advance if this applies to you.
+The archivist will contact you in advance if this applies to you.

 Keep in mind